UBC-MDS/tech_salary_predictor_canada_us/README.md

 can see that the most frequently used languages in developers’ work are JavaScript, HTML/CSS, SQL, Python, and Bash/Shell.
-And the five most frequent coding experience years of those developers who took the survey are 10,5,6,8,4 years respectively.
+And the five most frequent coding experience years of those developers who took the survey are 4, 5, 6, 8, 10 years respectively.

 ### Modelling

 We built a multiple linear regression model to see the relationship between these features and the annual compensation.
 To simplify our analysis, we focused on Canada.
-We initially thought of building the model on Canada and USA data.
+We initially thought of building the model on Canada data.
 However, we learned from our EDA that there is pay disparity and currency conversion involved.
 In the future, we plan to include USA in the model and handle those discrepancies.